 When you begin managing a product that has at least one customer, you quickly learn that your job is much larger than even the fullest-featured product.
 Your job is to deeply understand the problem that your product aims to solve then chase the moving goal of solving every nuance of that problem.
 You will always have too many feature requests and too little time.
 Too many bugs and too little time.
 There are always things to do.

 When I worked on my first project, I’d had zero experience with website store locators and overlays.
-But pretty soon I realized that the single most important thing in coming up with a good product is to identify the problem it solves, then working backwards from there to make a useful end product.
-Starting with the end users in mind and specifically the problem helped me to focus on providing the biggest value given time and resource constraints.
+But pretty soon I realized that the single most important thing in coming up with a good product is to identify the problem it solves, then work backwards from there to make a useful end product.
+Starting with the end-users in mind and the specific problem helped me to focus on providing the biggest value given time and resource constraints.

 Being a product manager is about making compromises between what your team can accomplish within a given period of time and what your customers absolutely need.
 You will continually be torn between your team, customers, and business in an impossible race against time.
 The minor victory is in balancing short- and long-term product strategy, no matter if your product was conceived today or twenty years ago.

 How I wish I had unlimited time and money!
-But that’s not the case – there’s simply not enough resources to do everything and then some.
-Having finite resources helped me to quickly learn how to prioritize the most important features for my product and to focus on providing the most bang for the buck.
+But that’s not the case – there are simply not enough resources to do everything and then some.
+Having finite resources helped me quickly learn how to prioritize the most important features for my product and to focus on providing the most bang for the buck.
 The 80-20 rule is essential here.
 That's what every seasoned product professional would tell you if you ask around in the PMHQ community.

 I can’t stress this quote enough.
 Being an effective PM doesn't mean I have to do everything to put the product together.
-Being an effective PM does mean that I always put the end user first.
-I'm the advocate for the person who uses the product, and it’s my job to make sure whatever the team does solves this person’s problem.
+Being an effective PM does mean that I always put the end-user first.
+I'm the advocate for the person who uses the product, and it’s my job to make sure whatever the team does solve this person’s problem.